mo-esmp/DynamicRoleBasedAuthorizationNETCore/README.md

 But what if you don't want hardcode roles on the `Authorize` attribute or create roles later and specify in which controller and action it has access without touching source code?

 **DynamicAuthorization** helps you authorize users without hardcoding role(s) on the  `Authorize` attribute with minimum effort.
-DynamicAuthorization is built at the top of ASP.NET Core Identity and use identity mechanism for managing roles and authorizing users.
+DynamicAuthorization is built at the top of ASP.NET Core Identity and uses identity mechanism for managing roles and authorizing users.

 Install the _DynamicAuthorization.Mvc.Core_ [NuGet package](https://www.nuget.org/packages/DynamicAuthorization.Mvc.Core) and _DynamicAuthorization.Mvc.JsonStore_ [NuGet package](https://www.nuget.org/packages/DynamicAuthorization.Mvc.JsonStore)